Minimax Optimal Estimation of Stability Under Distribution Shift: Experiments

 The proposed stability measure simulates worst-case distribution shifts by only using training data.
-To contextualize our findings, we simulate five concrete distribution shifts modeling different changes to arrival and service rates in the same family of distributions as above. \begin{enumerate} \item Arrival rates linearly increase to certain levels over time. \item There is a sudden increase in arrival rates. \item Service rates linearly decrease to certain levels over time. \item Arrival rates linearly increase, and service rates linearly decrease to certain levels over time. \item Arrival rates are cyclical (sinusoidal). \end{enumerate} To make a fair comparison, we assume that the Gc-$\mu$ rule does not know that the underlying system has changed and still uses the (possibly incorrect) original service rate to make decisions.
+To contextualize our findings, we simulate five concrete distribution shifts modeling different changes to arrival and service rates in the same family of distributions as above. \begin{enumerate} \item Arrival rates linearly increase to certain levels over time. \item There is a sudden increase in arrival rates. \item Service rates linearly decrease to certain levels over time. \item Arrival rates linearly increase, and service rates linearly decrease to certain levels over time. \item Arrival rates are cyclical (sinusoidal). \end{enumerate}

+To make a fair comparison, we assume that the Gc-$\mu$ rule does not know that the underlying system has changed and still uses the (possibly incorrect) original service rate to make decisions.
 In Figures~\ref{fig:queue-shift-1}-\ref{fig:queue-shift-5}, we present performance over 100,000 sample paths on each distribution shift.
 As suggested by our stability metric, we observe that the simple index-based policy exhibits significant robustness benefits over the engineered DQN approach.
+Our empirical analysis also shows that the stability metric is no panacea.
+When the real distribution shift in question is not aligned with the worst-case distribution in the stability measure~\eqref{eqn:primal}, we observe the stability measure may not be so informative in informing performance differentials.

+Finally, we compare our stability measure against other common coherent risk measures.
+We consider distributionally robust losses---equivalently, coherent risk measures~\cite[Chapter 6]{ShapiroDeRu09}---over the ambiguity set $\mc{P}$

+In particular, $\mc{P}^{\rm cvar}_{\alpha}$ gives the popular Conditional Value-at-Risk (CVaR) parameterized by the percentile $\alpha$.
+As we see in Figure~\ref{fig:queue-cvar-plot}, compared to Figure~\ref{fig:queue-stability-plot}, our stability measure is better at differentiating the risk for different policies while CVaR outputs different rankings in risk with different choices of $\alpha$.
+Similarly, in Figure~\ref{fig:queue-worst-case-expectation-plot}, we estimate the worst-case expectation under $\mc{P}^{\rm kl}_{\rho}$ using the dual reformulation~\eqref{eqn:worst-case-exp-kl-duality} and we observe that this metric applying on the loss gives different robustness rankings for different choices of $\rho$.